ivarref/spa-monkey/network-failures.md

 forever for a packet.
 Datomic does not improve on this situation.

 How does such a situation affect the rest of the application?
-We will now issue one query that will be dropped, and then issue two more queries while the dropped query is running.
+We will now issue one query that will be dropped, and then issue more queries in a different thread while the dropped query is running.

 ```